amsievert/dndnotes/mdFiles/Argena/Chandaria/Nations/No'zaral/Jequith.md

 #### The Green Belt
 An entire ring dedicated to nature.
 Salt-tolerant fields and orchards produce food for the city.
 #### Scholar's Reach
-Island to the north in the bay that has the
+Island to the north in the bay that has the Libertas University.

 ### Government
+#### The Round
+The governing council over all of No'zaral.
+One elected official per neighborhood.
+Terms are short and staggered.
+Meetings are public in the open forum in the Civic Ring.
+#### The Waveguard
+The city's navy that is also the nation's navy.
+Professional military with elected admiral.
+#### The Commonguard
+The city watch that consists of volunteer citizenry that enforce the laws. answerable to the Round.